Taslima26/js-exercises/week-6/Homework/extra/1-quote-generator-revisited/task.md

 Use https://rot13.com/ to decipher this hint:

-`Pubbfr bar bs frgGvzrbhg be frgVagreiny.`
+`.`Pubbfr bar bs frgGvzrbhg be frgVagreiny